Use the Coveo Headless Library

 When Should I Use Headless?

 If you want to use Coveo to power your own UI component library, then you should definitely consider using Headless.
-It’s the easiest and least error-prone approach to developing and maintaining a Coveo-powered UI component library.
+It’s the easiest and least error-prone approach to developing and maintaining your Coveo-powered UI component library.

 The following interactive code sample uses Coveo Headless alongside the Material-UI React framework to create a simple search page.